 Ultimately, however, Wong’s animations are not meant to be discouraging.
 They are happy, in a twisted yet realistic way, despite their fantastical scenarios and appearances.
 They also provide through their rawness a sense of comfort in that even our deepest and most private sentiments or acts are shared by others.
 In this way, Wong’s work is liberating – a cathartic twist on the trials rooted in daily life.

 Wong Ping is one of Hong Kong’s most exciting emerging artists.
 His animations have been commissioned by M+, NOWNESS as well as Prada and he was awarded one of Perspective’s ’40 under 40’.
 His recent shows include,’Who’s the Daddy’ at CAPRI, Düsseldorf, Germany, ‘One Hand Clapping’ at the Solomon R. Guggenheim Museum and ‘Songs for Sabotage’ at New Museum, New York.
 Moreover, Wong held a residency at the Chinese Centre for Contemporary Art (CFCCA) and has held exhibitions internationally in Manchester, Hong Kong, Istanbul, Berlin and Paris, amongst other locations.
 His animation films have been presented at numerous festivals internationally, from Belgium and the UK to Mexico and Australia, and have been reviewed in LEAP, ArtAsiaPacific and other publications.
-Wong’s work is held in several permanent collections including M+, Hong Kong, KADIST, Solomon R. Guggenheim Museum, New York, Fosun Art Foundation, Shanghai, amongst others.
+Wong’s work is held in several permanent collections including M+, Hong Kong, KADIST, Paris/San Francisco, Solomon R. Guggenheim Museum, New York, Fosun Art Foundation, Shanghai, amongst others.
 In 2018, he was the recipient of the inaugural Camden Arts Emerging Arts Prize.